Trump signs order on mail ballots, escalating election overhaul push

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, March 31 - President Donald Trump signed an executive order on Tuesday aimed at tightening mail-in voting rules nationwide, including by directing his administration to create a list of confirmed U.S. citizens eligible to vote in each state, and said he did not see how the measure could be challenged.
+WASHINGTON - President Donald Trump signed an executive order on March 31 aimed at tightening mail-in voting rules nationwide, including by directing his administration to create a list of confirmed US citizens eligible to vote in each state, and said he did not see how the measure could be challenged.

 The order would use federal data to help state election officials verify who is eligible to vote in their jurisdictions.
 It would also require absentee ballots to be sent only to voters on each state's approved mail-in ballot list and mandate secure ballot envelopes with unique tracking barcodes.